microse-rpc/microse-py/api.md

 - `id: str` The unique ID of the server or the client.
 - `dsn: str` Gets the data source name according to the configuration.
-- `open() -> asyncio.Future[RpcChannel]` Opens the channel.
+- `open() -> asyncio.Future[None]` Opens the channel.
 This method is called internally by `ModuleProxyApp.serve()` and `ModuleProxyApp.connect()`.
 - `close() -> asyncio.Future[None]` Closes the channel.
 - `register(mod: ModuleProxy) -> asyncio.Future[None]` Registers a module
     to the channel.
-- `onError(handler: Callable` Binds an error handler invoked whenever an error occurred in asynchronous operations which can't be caught during run-time, the first arguments passed to the `handler` function is the exception raised.
+- `onError(handler: Callable): void` Binds an error handler invoked whenever an error occurred in asynchronous operations which can't be caught during run-time, the first arguments passed to the `handler` function is the exception raised.

+Other than the above properties, the following keys listed in `ChannelOptions` will be patched to the channel instance as properties as well.

 ### ChannelOptions